top of page

 The Quest for a Unique Theory of Everything

 When discussing physicists’ search for a Theory of Everything in episode 1, we left out an element of what they’re looking for in a final theory.
-Though this element wasn’t relevant to the Fine Tuning Argument, it’s relevant now.
+Though this element wasn’t relevant to the fine tuning argument, it’s relevant now.
 Physicists aren’t merely seeking a theory that explains everything.
 They’re aspiring to discover a unique theory that explains everything.
 By unique, physicists mean that it would be inconceivable for the theory to be any different than it actually is.

 A unique theory of everything would answer the critical question that lies at the heart of this episode: Why is our universe governed by these qualitative laws of nature and not different laws?
 Again, this is a question about the qualitative laws, like gravity being an attractive force, not about the quantities, like the strength of gravitational attraction.
 As Physicist Lee Smolin says, in his book Time Reborn: